orue/ubuntu-server-configuration/install-git.md

 ### .gitconfig

-Here is a full `.gitconfig` file example, for copy to the server, run the following command on the terminal.
+Here is a `.gitconfig` file example, for copy to the server, run the following command on the terminal.

 ```sh
 curl -fsSL https://raw.githubusercontent.com/orue/ubuntu-server-configuration/main/.gitconfig -o ~/.gitconfig